Get insider access

 2.8 mm

 This keyboard uses rubber dome switches.
-They have a tactile bump that requires moderate typing force to overcome before actuating a key, which is typical of this style of basic office keyboard.
+They have a tactile bump that requires moderate force to overcome before actuating a key, which is typical of this style of basic office keyboard.

 Performance